kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ### Additional Properties

-Implementers are free to add additional properties as they see fit, so long as they do not conflict with the well known properties and utilize a suffix.
-"Bare name" properties with no suffix, and properties using the suffixes `*.k8s.io`, `*.kubernetes.io`, and `*.sigs.k8s.io` are reserved for Kubernetes and related projects.
+Implementers are free to add additional properties as they see fit, so long as they do not conflict with the well known properties _and_ utilize a suffix.
+The following suffixes are reserved for Kubernetes and related projects: `.k8s.io`, `.kubernetes.io`.
 For example, an implementation may utilize the `Kind` `ClusterProperty` to store objects with the name `fingerprint.coolmcsimplementation.com` but not `fingerprint.k8s.io` and not simply `fingerprint`.

 ### Notes/Constraints/Caveats (Optional)